 A visit to the most famous Lucky Omelette Centre is a must when here in Mussoorie.

 The humble owner Mr. Khursheed cooks it himself in a pan and very cleverly combines it with toast.
-Such a cheesy delicacy, no eggy smell and the kick of chilies was thrilling in the nippy weather.
+Such a cheesy delicacy, no eggy smell and the kick of chilies were thrilling in the nippy weather.
 The omelette is so full of cheese it just melts in your mouth.
 Excellent Mussoorie attractions attracting tourists from the world over.

 It was such an inspiration to watch him cut the leather and feel so proud of his goods.